Last Updated on

 It was at this tasting room that we first got to try a flavor in a cocktail that we totally didn’t expect, pine.
 This Mountain Pine Gin and Tonic uses Dram’s Pine Syrup to bring a piney fresh twist to a classic cocktail.

-Our first experience with pine in a cocktail was in Dram’s Alpine Manhattan, a cocktail that combined the vanilla and caramel notes of bourbon with the herbal sweetness of the pine syrup.The Alpine Manhattan had that classic balance of booze and sweet that you look for in a Manhattan, but with a nice sweet piney finish that definitely brings a sense of the fresh piney woods of the mountains.
+Our first experience with pine in was in Dram’s Alpine Manhattan.
+This was a cocktail that combined the vanilla and caramel notes of bourbon with the herbal sweetness of the pine syrup.The Alpine Manhattan had that classic balance of booze and sweet in a Manhattan.
+But, it had a nice sweet piney finish that definitely brings a sense of the fresh piney woods of the mountains.

-While we loved sipping the Alpine Manhattan, we are cocktail bloggers so we are always looking out for other drinks to try and share with our readers.
-We have been a on a bit of a gin and tonic kick recently (see our Strawberry Limeade Gin and Tonic which we are obsessed with) and we had a thought that the juniper and citrus notes of the gin would work really well the pine.
+While we loved sipping the Alpine Manhattan, being cocktail bloggers we are always looking out for an other evergreen cocktail!
+This is for us to try and share with our readers.
+We have been a on a bit of a gin and tonic kick recently (see our Strawberry Limeade Gin and Tonic which we are obsessed with)!
+Then we had a thought that the juniper and citrus notes of the gin would work really well the pine.

 We started out with a basic gin and tonic, using a nice London Dry gin that had a lot of citrus and juniper flavors and mixing in the pine syrup and tonic.
 While it was good, the evergreen flavor was a little intense.
 The evergreen flavor (juniper and pine) is sometimes what turns people off of gin, but thankfully there is a lot more to gin these days than your grandfather’s old gin!